3d printing in prosthetics: The Future of 3D Printing

 Are 3D-printed prosthetics strong?

-They are solid and light, and many people are satisfied with how they feel and last.
+They feel solid and light, and many people praise their durability and comfort.

 What is the future of 3D-printed prosthetics?